kyleingraham/jpeg-turbod/README.md

 # jpeg-turbod
 A D wrapper for libjpeg-turbo.

-Currently working on MacOS.
-Windows and Linux compatibility pending.
+Currently working on MacOS and Windows.
+Linux compatibility pending.

 ## Requirements
  - libjpeg-turbo